 Managers have an outsized impact on the employee experience, so if you can effectively train and support your managers in making decisions that maximize for healthy and happy employees, you’ll see a more engaged, productive workforce

 — Maddy WilsonHealth and Happiness Manager at Collective Health

 That said, don’t take everything on yourself.
 In times of uncertainty, there’s no way you can have all the answers.
-To keep yourself from becoming overwhelmed, don’t be afraid to lean on your colleagues.
+Don’t be afraid to lean on your colleagues to keep yourself from becoming overwhelmed.
 You can share best practices and ask for advice on issues you aren’t sure how to solve.
 Working together can benefit all parties involved and help you and the business survive challenging times.